-IFRS 9 "Financial Instruments":
+IFRS 9 Financial Instruments:

-The IASB issued IFRS 9 'Financial Instruments' in its final form in July 2014 and is effective for annual periods beginning on or after 1 January 2018 with permission to early adopt.
-IFRS 9 sets out the requirements for recognizing and measuring financial assets, financial liabilities and some contracts to buy or sell non- financial assets, impairment of financial assets and hedge accounting.
-This standard replaces IAS 39 Financial Instruments: Recognition and Measurement.
+The IASB issued IFRS 9 'Financial Instruments' in its final form in July 2014 and is effective for annual periods beginning on or after 1 January 2018.
+IFRS 9 sets out the requirements for recognizing and measuring financial assets and financial liabilities, impairment of financial assets and hedge accounting.
+This standard replaces IAS 39 Financial Instruments: "Recognition and Measurement".